pedrorfmello/QuizCreator.github.io/README.md

 ## This project allows you to creat a Quiz with how many questions you want to, besides offer a option to save the created Quiz to play later.

-#### This is a personal project that i used to put my knowlege on proof, and code refactoring with time as i acquire more knowlege.
+#### This is a personal project that i did to put my knowlege to the proof.
+I will refactor it as i acquire more knowledge.
-#### To get him to work just open https://pedrorfmello.github.io/QuizCreator.github.io/
+#### To use it, just open: https://pedrorfmello.github.io/QuizCreator.github.io/